 To ensure that older adults live free from physical, emotional, and sexual abuse, neglectful treatment and misappropriation of funds and resources.
-In addition to implementing the COA mission to promote the independence, dignity, and well-being of adults through service, education, and advocacy.
+This is in addition to implementing the COA mission to promote the independence, dignity, and well-being of adults through service, education, and advocacy.

 Statistics on Elder Abuse

 - With every 1 elder abuse case reported there are 13 that go unreported

 - Why individuals don’t report: embarrassment, pride, and love for the person doing the crime